Vitaliy Kolyesnikov

 Vitaliy Volodymyrovych Kolyesnikov (born 8 December 1988) is a Ukrainian footballer who plays as a forward.

 Playing career

 Kolesnikov played in the Ukrainian Second League in 2012 with Stal Kamianske.
 The following season he played with FC Myr Hornostayivka, and later with FC Inhulets Petrove.
 In 2016, he featured in the Ukrainian First League after Inhulets Petrove secured promotion, and he also saw action with FC Inhulets-2 Petrove.
 In 2017, he returned to FC Myr, and finished the season with FC Polissya Zhytomyr.

 In 2018, he played abroad in the Canadian Soccer League with CSC Mississauga.
-During the winter season he signed with Ukraine AC in the Arena Premier League.
+During the winter season, he signed with Ukraine AC in the Arena Premier League.
 In 2021, he played in the Ontario Soccer League with Hungaria Vasas.
+He returned to the regional Canadian circuit in 2023, to sign with expansion side Dynamo Toronto.